anywhichway/timewave/README.md

 - Resets the clock to its `initialTime`.
 Useful for implementing stop watches or times trials.
 - If `hz`, `tick`, or `sync` are provided they change how the clock is run.
-- The clock can be restarted with `run` after the reset.
+- The clock can be restarted with `run = true`  after the reset.

 ##### Clock c.setAlarm({for:Date|Period},callback:(clock:Clock,complete:boolean) => {...},?name:string=callback.name)

-- Invokes the `callback` when the clock time matches the Date or Period.
-The `callback` is invoked with the clock as the first argument and whether the Clock considers the alarm complete for the second.
+- Invokes the `callback` when the Clock time matches the `for` Date or Period.
+The `callback` is invoked with the Clock as the first argument and whether the Clock considers the alarm complete for the second.
 For dates this will always be `true`.
 For periods the callback will be invoked multiple times depending on the clock refresh rate and tick size.
-Once the clock goes beyond the upper bound of the period, the complete flag will be true.
+Once the Clock goes beyond the upper bound of the period, the complete flag will be true.
 - It is not currently possible to remove alarms.
 This is under development.